abcarroll/loco/README.md

 * `Ferno\Loco\EmptyParser` - Just have an empty string or an empty right-hand side to a rule.
 Some notations also permit an explicit "epsilon" symbol.
 * `Ferno\Loco\StringParser` - Invariably requires a simple string literal in single or double quotes.
-* `Ferno\Loco\ConcParser` - Usually you put multiple tokens in a row and they will be matched consecutively.
+* `Ferno\Loco\Sequence` - Usually you put multiple tokens in a row and they will be matched consecutively.
 In EBNF, commas must be used as separators.
 * `Ferno\Loco\LazyAltParser` - Alternation is achieved using a pipe, `|`, between possibilities.
 * `Ferno\Loco\GreedyMultiParser` - Most notations provide some ability to make a match optional (typically square brackets), and/or to match an unlimited number of times (typically an asterisk or braces).